Frequently Asked Questions About Hypnosis and HypnotherapyHypnosis 4 Health® | San Francisco Hypnotherapy

 And with 60% of TV commercials about junk food, it is no wonder why so many Americans are overweight and struggling with diabetes…Advertising is hypnotic, and it works!

 The subconscious part of us is the seat of intuition and creativity; that is why some writers or painters do their best work either early morning or late at night.
 Their subconscious is closer to the surface then, especially after dreaming in REM sleep (REM often occurs in hypnosis), or in the darkness of night, after a long day and their intellect is tired.

 Even with eyes wide open some people go into “highway hypnosis” and drive right past their exit.
 And what do we have along the freeways whether we like it or not?
 Billboard advertising!

 So if you are going to go into hypnosis everyday anyway, why not learn how to use this valuable tool?
 A good Hypnotherapist can show you how.

 “How do I know if hypnosis will work for me?”

-Thirdly, the subconscious part of the mind does not respond to negative thought.
-Telling yourself what “not” to do is like trying not to think of a pink elephant, trying “not” to smoke, or trying “not” to eat French fries; it brings up the wrong file in the subconscious part of the mind.
-That is why negative motivation strategy often fails.
-The subconscious part of the mind likes to be inspired.
+Thirdly, the subconscious part of us does not respond to negative framing.
+Telling yourself what “not” to do is like trying not to think of a pink elephant, trying “not” to smoke, or trying “not” to eat French fries; what are you thinking about?
+Pink elephants, smoking, and French fries.
+So circulating in a negative thought pattern gets you nowhere.